sata11grd/Freyja/README.md

 # Freyja - Unity Secret Calculation Exts

 # What is Freyja for?
-- Freyja makes secret calculation possible.
+- It makes secret calculation possible in Unity
 - For advanced security protection
 - For developing anti-cheat system easier